ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 "Good introduction here".

-In C#, the standard way to do error handling is with exceptions.
+In C#, the standard way to do error handling is by using exceptions.
-I have written a lot of code in C# that deals with exceptions, and it is a pain to do it correctly.
+I have written plenty of code in C# that deals with exceptions, and it is a pain to do it correctly.
 Apart from null, it might very well be the biggest design mistake of the language.
 (Something about recoverable vs unrecoverable?)